invpe/GridShell/Documentation/Tutorials/Use.md

 # 👨‍🦲 Setup your account first

-To simplify as much as possible, joining GridShell is as easy as providing a 64 bytes long string, that is known only to you.
+Joining GridShell is as easy as providing a 64 bytes long string, that is known only to you.

 [Use GridShell PHP command line tool](https://github.com/invpe/GridShell/tree/main/Sources/PHP), to get yourself setup quickly done: